|

 This

 actually changes from year to year.
-Sometimes, I would guess the
+Sometimes, I would guess

 majority of my students are in junior high, then I have a shift to high